-September 7th-Green Festival-Event runs from 10:00 a.m. - 2:00 p.m. at the Stillwater Mill Complex.
-A rain date is scheduled for September 21st.
-Visit with Green Vendors, learn about energy conservation and recycling at this community event offered by the Pascoag Utility District and Department of Parks and Recreation.
-Make a recycled craft and enjoy food and beverages prepared by a local food truck.
-For more information, contact Desarae Dolan at the Pascoag Utility District: 401-568-6222 x223 or ddolan@pud-ri.org or the Recycling Coordinator.
+September 1th - Green Festival: A Community event offered by Pascoag Utility District and Department of Parks and Recreation.
+Event that runs from 10:00 a.m. - 2:00 p.m. at the Stillwater Mill Complex.
+Approximately 1000 attendees participate each year and visit with Green Vendors, learn about energy conservation and recycling, and have the opportunity to make a recycled craft and enjoy food and beverages prepared by a local food truck.
+For more information on this year's Green Festival, contact Desarae Dolan at the Pascoag Utility District: 401-568-6222 x223 or ddolan@pud-ri.org or the Recycling Coordinator.

-Field Trips- It's not too late to book a field trip to the landfill to see how the single stream sorting process separates our Town's recyclables.
-Field trips are free!
+Field Trips - It's not too late to book a field trip to the landfill to see how the single stream sorting process separates our Town's recyclables.
+Field trips are free on a first come, first served basis.
 If you would like to book a field trip for your school or group, please contact the Recycling Coordinator.